 - Introduction and Interview

-In this part, the examiner introduces himself/herself and checks the test takers' identity.
-They then ask the test takers general questions on some familiar topics such as home, family, work, studies and interests.
+In this part, the examiner introduces himself/herself and checks the test takers' identity following which they examiners usually asks them some common questions related to the test taker such as family, work, interests, and studies.
 To ensure consistency, questions are taken from a script.
 This part lasts for 4-5 minutes.

 - Long Turn/ First Question

 Part 2 is the individual long turn.
-The examiner gives the test takers a task card which asks the test takers to talk about a particular topic, includes points to cover in their talk and instructs the test takers to explain one aspect of the topic.
-Test takers are given one minute to prepare their talk, and are given a pencil and paper to make notes.
-The examiner asks the test takers to talk for 1 to 2 minutes, stops the test takers after 2 minutes, and asks one or two questions on the same topic.
-Using the points on the task card effectively, and making notes during the preparation time, will help the test takers think of appropriate things to say, structure their talk, and keep talking for 2 minutes.
-The candidate is given 01-02 minutes for preparation.
+The test taker gets a task card the examiner asking the test takers to speak about a particular topic.
+The examiner includes points to cover in their talk and instructs the test takers to explain one aspect of the topic.
+Test takers have one minute to prepare their talk, and are given a pencil and paper to make notes.
+The test taker then talks for 1 to 2 minutes on the given topic after which the examiner intervenes to ask one or two questions related to the same topic.
+It is important to structure the talk for two minutes and have clear, crisp ideas for the same without any interruption.
+The points on the cards and the notes scribbled during the preparation time will help in paving the direction of the discussion.

 In Part 3, the examiner and the test takers discuss issues related to the topic in Part 2 in a more general and abstract way and, where appropriate, in greater depth.
 This part lasts for 03-04 minutes.